gridsome/gridsome.org/docs/how-it-works.md

 # How it works

-This guide will cover in details how the **Gridsome run commands** works and what's happening under the hood.
+This article will cover in details how the **Gridsome run commands** works and what's happening under the hood.
+There are currently two commands for Gridsome:

 - `gridsome develop` starts a local  **development server**.
 - `gridsome build` generates **production ready** HTML files.